My AI Setup

 async def content_pipeline(footage_path: str, topic: str):

-# 1. Video workspace: transcribe + extract highlights
+# 1. Video transcribe + extract clips

 transcript = await video_workspace.transcribe(footage_path)